network-unit-testing-system/nuts/docs/source/testbundles/alltestbundles.rst

 Test Bundles
 ============

-A test bundle contains one ore more tests that are related to each other.
-For example, when executing the test bundle that checks BGP neighbors, a test of that bundle checks the correctness of the local ID, another checks if a peer is up etc.
+A test bundle contains one ore more tests that are logically related to each other.
+For example, a test bundle about BGP neighbors has a test that checks the correctness of the local ID, another test checks if a peer is up etc.

-You find here all network test bundles that have been implemented in NUTS.
-They can be executed with the command ``$ pytest <test>.yaml``.
+You find here all test bundles that have been implemented in NUTS.
+They can be executed with the command ``$ pytest <test>.yaml`` from your project root.

 Note that you need an inventory for the tests to work, and some fields in the bundles directly refer to items in that inventory.
-Also, there are optional fields in test bundles, e.g. the ``label`` field, those have been omitted for clarity.
+Also,optional fields in test bundles have been omitted for clarity here.
 Please see :doc:`First Steps with NUTS <../tutorial/firststeps>` for more information.

 In some test bundles you can directly pass arguments to the network query that is executed in the background.
-For those test bundles we indicate the specific network library and the command that is used to query the devices, so that you see all available arguments.
-The libraries used are `napalm <https://napalm.readthedocs.io/en/latest/>`__ and `netmiko <https://ktbyers.github.io/netmiko/>`__.
+For those test bundles we indicate the specific network library and the command that is used to query the devices, so that you can look up all available arguments.

 BGP Neighbors - Information
 ---------------------------

 **Test Bundle:** Tests if pre-defined BGP neighbors exist on a host.

-**Test Bundle Structure**
+**Test Bundle Structure:**

 .. code:: yaml

-    - test_module: pytest_nuts.base_tests.napalm_bgp_neighbors
-      test_class: TestNapalmBgpNeighbors
+    - test_class: TestNapalmBgpNeighbors
       test_data:
         - source: <host name, required>
           local_id: <ID>